ryangiglio/glitch-twitter-archive-deleter/README.md

    This app will be used to generate credentials that let me use the Twitter API on behalf of my own account.
    ```

-6. Press Create, and then press Create again on the popop
+6. Press Create, and then press Create again on the popup

 7. Click on the "Keys and tokens" tab at the top.
 Under the "Access token & access token secret" section, click the Create button

-8. Copy & paste your Consumer Key, Consumer Secret, Access Token, and Access Token secret from the Twitter app page into your `.env` file (the one with the little key in the file browser on the left).
+8. Open your `.env` file from the list on the left (it's the one with the little key).
+Copy your Consumer API Key, Consumer API Secret Key, Access Token, and Access Token Secret from the Twitter app page and paste them into the `.env` file after each `=`.
 It should look like this, with your values filled in:

    ```
-   TWITTER_CONSUMER_KEY=Pqhe6a6rSFb4vfCun7sYyDWOA
+   TWITTER_CONSUMER_API_KEY=Pqhe6a6rSFb4vfCun7sYyDWOA
-   TWITTER_CONSUMER_SECRET=HfTfQc0lFm33T3Ixfv4cCmRj0k6daT9iSa6DF2n3H6qwZ4lWai
+   TWITTER_CONSUMER_API_SECRET_KEY=HfTfQc0lFm33T3Ixfv4cCmRj0k6daT9iSa6DF2n3H6qwZ4lWai
    TWITTER_ACCESS_TOKEN=12345678-AzNwMwPGtNehMvf86ChlhYuowX95Bw7BBbpmFm2qw
    TWITTER_ACCESS_TOKEN_SECRET=ym62oXokuSH5f7jqw18Mr7LuwCaifQHaFIQUtcoeC8QZL
    ```